Deshadanakkili Karayarilla: Plot

 Two young girls from a boarding school, Nirmala a.k.a.
-Nimmy (Karthika) and Sally (Shari), decide to slip away while on a school picnic.
+Nimmy and Sally, decide to slip away while on a school picnic.
 They believe that as troublemakers, they are not wanted at school or home.
-They see the world's resentment personified in a mean teacher named Devika (Urvashi), who is in charge of this particular picnic.
+They see the world's resentment personified in a mean teacher named Devika, who is in charge of this particular picnic.
 The girls manage to escape and find a convent to stay at for the immediate night and a youth hostel soon after under the disguise that they are traveling college students.
 Meanwhile, Devika loses her job.

-As the girls piece together a living doing odd jobs for the time being, they are befriended by a stranger, Harishankar (Mohanlal) towards whom Nimmy begins to develop an infatuation.
+As the girls piece together a living doing odd jobs for the time being, they are befriended by a stranger, Harishankar, with whom Nimmy begins to develop an infatuation.
 Sally is jealous of Hari and his influence on Nimmy; she initially tries to protect her friend but finally accedes, not wanting to be a hindrance to her friend's choice.
 After a while, Nimmy tells Hari the truth about her situation in return for him telling her the same.
 Hari is a suspended bank manager who lost his job because someone pretending to be the wife of a dead man tricked him into giving her the dead man's money in the bank.
 However, since his suspension, he has been anonymously receiving a fixed sum every month through post.

-As Nimmy shows Hari her photo album, he realizes that this swindler was Devika.
+As Nimmy shows Hari her photo album, he realizes that this swindler is Devika.
 It also gives him an explanation as to why the money orders had stopped.
 They subsequently trace Devika, and Hari falls in love with her.
-He promises to get her job back because he has the kids.
+He promises to get her job back because he knows the whereabouts of the girls.
 He will also be done with his suspension by then.
-Hari then knowingly manipulates Nimmy's love for him, though he says or does nothing more than leading her on.
+Hari then knowingly manipulates Nimmy's love for him, though he says or does nothing more than lead her on.
 He expects her to be understating, thinking that she is just infatuated with him and too young.
 Hari brings up a position where Nimmy agrees to go back, thinking that he will then love her.
 Sally considers that Nimmy's choices are hers, but finally, the girls agree to Hari's proposition to mediate between them and Devika.
 In this meeting, Sally ends up outraged at Devika for no particular reason and storms out, refusing to go back to school.
 Nimmy agrees to convince her, but then things go south as Hari reveals that Devika is his fiancée.

 Back at their hostel, Sally decides to flee and implores Nimmy to come with her, but she refuses.
 They then share an intimate goodbye.
 Sally then comes back halfway upon realizing that it is not fine.
 She then bangs open the room to find Nimmy about to commit suicide.
 They both break down and hug.

-The next morning, Hari, Devika, and the whole school management comes to find that the two girls are in bed together.
+The next morning, Hari, Devika, and the whole school management come to find that the two girls are in bed together.
 Unfortunately, they are dead.
 The last scene shows Hari, who sports a "What have I done?" expression.